-Physics studies at the Universities of Bremen and Wales; M. Sc. in theoretical particle physics from the University of Wales Swansea (1998).
+Physics studies at the Universities of Bremen and Wales; M. Sc. in Quantum Fields and Symmetry (theoretical particle physics) from the University of Wales Swansea (1998).

 Selected Articles, Reports, and Commentary

-References to additional papers will be posted shortly on this website's "Research Projects"-pages.
-Papers which cannot be downloaded here are available upon request (unless they are proprietary).
+Additional references will be posted shortly.
+Papers which cannot be downloaded here are available upon request, unless they are proprietary.

 - Tom Bielefeld, Mexico’s Stolen Radiation Source: It Could Happen Here.
 Bulletin of the Atomic Scientists (January 23, 2014). (link)

-Control Practices for Items of WMD‐Proliferation‐Relevance.
+Control Practices and Industry-Outreach Efforts.
 Commissioned study report for the Project on Managing the Atom, Harvard Kennedy School (2013).

 - Rolf Mowatt-Larssen, Tom Bielefeld, A Call for German Leadership in Combating Nuclear Terrorism.
 OpEd, 13 April 2010 (both the English language version and a German translation Appell für eine aktivere deutsche Rolle bei der Bekämpfung des Nuklearterrorismus are available here).

 See also the related interview with Spiegel-Online (26 April 2010 - in German).

 - Helmut W. Fischer, Tom Bielefeld, Bernd Hettwig, Krypton Gas Cylinders as a Source of Radiation.
 Health Physics 99, 1 (2010) 58-65. (link)